jimbrake/ISA-Exploratorium/README.md

 # ISA-Exploratorium
 ## work in progess, known errors
 Computer architecture designs of all varieties including RISC, CISC, stack and accumulator.

+## _all_projects
+Project files for individual designs

+There has been an evolution of design criterial over time (30+ years)
+Thus each project has a prefix giving the year of the first basic description

+A complete design has:
+README.md
+A docx file containing a basic description
+A formal doc file containing a full description of each instruction, addressing modes and memory layout
+A xlsx file listing all the instructions and their encoding
+A business case file giving the rational
+A FPGA project/zip file containing RTL source, constraint file, testbench

+Needless to say, only a few designs are this complete
+And one would like to have an assembler and compiler as well

+# Here are the design categories

+## ALT_uPs
-Many are legacy upgrades, i.e. modifications to existing architectures that increase data types, data sizes, and correct problems.
+Legacy upgrades, i.e. modifications to existing architectures that increase data types, data sizes, and correct problems.

+## BCD
+Variable length Binary Coded Decimal arithmetic
+Memory to memory architecture

 ## LEM
 Logic Emulation Machine
-Accumulator size varies, has carry bit, nine and 18-bit instructions
+Accumulator size of one for four bits, has carry bit, nine and 18-bit instructions
 Very simple mostly Boolean operations and add with carry

-### LEM1_9min
-Extremely basic: does Boolean or add with carry instruction sequrence until halt instruction.
-Repeat after start signal
-### LEM1_9
-Logic Emulation Machine with one bit accumulator, nine & 18-bit instructions
-Has conditional branches and subroutine stack
-### LEM1_9ptr
-Logic Emulation Machine: one bit accumulator, nine & 18-bit instructions
-Has four pointer registers with four addressing modes
-Indirect, autoincrement, autodecrement, and pointer plus offset
-### LEM4_9
-Logic Emulation Machine with four bit accumulator, nine & 18-bit instructions
-Has conditional branches and subroutine stack, both binary and BCD addition
-### LEM4_9ptr
-Logic Emulation Machine: four bit accumulator, nine & 18-bit instructions
-Both binary and BCD addition.
-Has four pointer registers with four addressing modes
-Indirect, autoincrement, autodecrement, and pointer plus offset
-### LEM16_18M
-Combination of bit field instructions and accumulator ISA
-16-bit data memory and 18-bit instructions
+## MAOC aka CISC
+Multi-accumulator oriented computer
+Opertaions take place between registers and between registers and memory

+## OOSM
+One operand stack machine
+An attempt to squeeze as much functionality out of a single stack instruction
+Thereby improving work done per instruction and maintaining code density

+## quadISA aka ALT_All
+An attempt to provide RISC, CISC, Stack and Accumulator instructions within a single ISA

-## ROIS
+## ROIS aka ROC
-Register Oreinted Instructon Set, typical RISC with 24-bit instructions
+Register Oreinted Instructon Set, typical RISC with 24-bit and larger instructions
-### ROIS24_24
-24-bit instructions and data, 64 registers, upto 64 instruction codes
-### ROIS24_3sz
-24-bit instructions, 8 16 and 24-bit data, uses all 64 instruction codes.
-Byte addressabilty
+Name changed to ROC (Register Oriented Computer) for better pronounciation and dramatic effect

 ## TROC
 Tagged Register Oriented Computer
-Register file has additional bits on each register: data type & additional floating-point exponent and mantissa bits
+Register file has additional bits on each register: data type & additional floating-point exponent and mantissa/fraction bits
-Each variant supports four data types and four data sizes.
+Each variant supports four data types and four data sizes
-### TROC16
-Register file of 32 16-bit registers each having four tag bits: 2 type bits and 2 exponent bits
-Is a sub set of the TROC architecture supporting 16-bit instrucitons and 16-bit data only
-### TROC24
-Register file of 32 24-bit registers each having eight tag bits: 2 type, 2 exponent, 4 mantissa
+Various un-tagged register bit lenghts of 16, 24, 32, 36, 42, 48 and 64-bits
+The corresponding byte sizes are        8, 8 or 12, 8, 9, 21, 8 or 12 and 8-bits
+Instruction lengths and immediate values vary in length with 24-bit instructions dominating